 2. Thin Skin

 Real estate is tough.
 It is a business of mental and emotional intensity.
-People that get offended easily, or let others push them around, will not succeed in real estate.
+People that are offended or pushed around easily will not be successful in real estate.
 You must be willing to grow a thick skin and get tough in life or agents, investors, and title companies will push you around.

 Last week I received a call from a licensed agent about a property I have listen on the MLS.
-She informed my assistant that the property is not zoned as a tri-plex and that it is against the rules to list it as one.
-My assistant kindly explained that it was zoned as a multi-family meaning it can be a tri-plex and that the agent can look this information up if they would like.
+The agent informed my assistant that the property wasn't zoned as a tri-plex so it could not be listed as one.
+My assistant kindly explained that it was zoned as a multi-family which means it can be a tri-plex.
 The agent then continued to complain that the property was in the community redevelopment zone, which my assistant knew was not true.
 In the end, it turns out that the real estate agent was just trying to argue her client into the best deal possible.

 The microcosm of this business involves a lot of clashing with other people because everyone is trying to get the best deal for themselves, or the client they are representing.
 You cannot take it personally, you must have thick skin, and learn how to handle people that are trying to bully you.

 When I first started out in real estate, I had thin skins, but with time and experience, I grew tough.
 This does not mean you need to be a jerk.
 You can be kind and respectful, without letting people push you around.
 If you don't let bullies push you around in real estate, they won't.
 They will realize that you are tough and smart and move onto other people.
 People will not try to play games with a person that obviously knows what they are doing.